poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 *For more information on Audio Link, visit the website at [https://audiolink.dev/ <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://audiolink.dev/) or view the [GitHub Repository <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/llealloo/audiolink)*

 In Poiyomi Shaders, there are various features that support Audio Link.
-However, they will only be available when [AudioLink is activated on the Material](#audio-link).
+However, they will only be available when [Audio Link is activated on the Material](#audio-link).

 <PoiVideo url='/vid/audio-link/ALDemo-MYB.webm'/>
 <em>Demonstration of various Audio Link effects on this Avatar, with the Audio Link Controller on the left.
 (Un-mute to hear sound)</em>